-HotHouse BioEngineering (HHBE) is founded on a body of work from the laboratory of Professor Anne Osbourn FRS MBE, at the John Innes Centre in the UK.
+HotHouse Therapeutics is founded on a body of work from the laboratory of Professor Anne Osbourn FRS MBE, at the John Innes Centre in the UK.

-HHBE has the ability to rapidly identify and isolate entire biosynthetic pathways from members of the plant kingdom and reconstruct those pathways in other plants in a rapid and scaleable manner.
+Hothouse has the ability to rapidly identify and isolate entire biosynthetic pathways from members of the plant kingdom and reconstruct those pathways in other plants in a rapid and scalable manner.

 - Provide commercial production systems for natural products, where the natural source is not sustainable or commercially viable.

 - Manipulate biosynthetic pathways to provide improved versions of bioactive compounds.

 - Build combinatorial biosynthetic libraries for discovery and development of new bioactive compounds.

 Norwich Research Park holds Dragon’s Den-style competition for spin-out companies at Enterprise TuesdayRead more